Healthy Homes Assessment Kilbirnie

 Insulation Kilbirnie

-Insulation for underfloor and ceilings is required for all rent homes as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation meets current quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space may require to be added or replaced.
+Insulation for underfloor and ceilings is required on all rental homes as of July 1st, 2019.
+All landlords and property managers must ensure that the insulation meets this new standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.

-A well-insulated house can reduce condensation and reduce the chances of mould and dampness and it will make much easier to the home to hold the heat.
+A well-insulated property can reduce condensation, and decrease the risk of mould and dampness as well as making an easier task to the house to hold warmth.

-The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3